-A key task for the local campaign team working with the IROs is to give members tasks which aid the campaign, both small tasks which support our aims and, where possible, bigger roles in certain areas.
+A key task for the local campaign team is to give members tasks which aid the campaign, both small tasks which support our aims and, where possible, bigger roles in certain areas.

-In some trusts these roles are already defined, and in smaller trusts the roles may be combined.
-Where they are not, work with your IRO to make sure the wider membership knows who is doing what.
-This is particularly important while the union is in a national dispute.
+In some health board/trusts these roles are already defined, and in others roles may be combined.
+Where they are not, work with BMA Cymru Wales staff to make sure the wider membership knows who is doing what.
+This is particularly important if the union is in a national dispute.

 Each item in your campaign plan should have a deadline or timeline, an owner, a clear understanding of what you are trying to achieve, and - if it costs the local group money - a budget.
-This can be discussed with your trust's IRO.
+This can be discussed with BMA Cymru Wales Staff.